Why website maintenance matters and how much it costs

 - 53% of mobile users abandon a site that takes more than 3 seconds to load

-Monthly checks should include:
+Monthly checks should cover:

-- LCP (Largest Contentful Paint): Target < 2.5 seconds
+- LCP (Largest Contentful Paint): target < 2.5 seconds

-- INP (Interaction to Next Paint): Target < 200ms
+- INP (Interaction to Next Paint): target < 200ms

-- CLS (Cumulative Layout Shift): Target < 0.1
+- CLS (Cumulative Layout Shift): target < 0.1

-- TTFB (Time to First Byte): Target < 800ms
+- TTFB (Time to First Byte): target < 800ms

-- The site isn’t responding (downtime)
+- The site is not responding

 - Response time increases significantly